Myōjin Yahiko: In Rurouni Kenshin

-Yahiko starts off as arrogant and bad-mannered; he had already bestowed upon himself the title "Tokyo Samurai", as his father was a samurai who died during the Battle of Ueno in the Boshin War, slain at the Keneiji Temple.
+Yahiko starts off as arrogant and bad-mannered; he had already bestowed upon himself the title "Tokyo Samurai", as his father was a samurai who died during the Battle of Ueno in the Boshin War, slain at the Kan'ei-ji Temple.
 Because Yahiko respected his parents, he becomes a thief before the start of the series, to pay back their debt.
 Yahiko first appears trying to rob Kenshin, who stops him but lets him go.
 As his yakuza bosses are about to beat him to death for his desire to quit, Kenshin arrives to save him and take him to Kaoru's dojo to learn swordsmanship.
 Yahiko's dream is to be as strong as Kenshin so he will be able to protect himself and the people he loves.
 Despite his young age and his short time of training, as the series continues Kenshin allows Yahiko to fight with him, noting that he is too mature for his age.
 He becomes a witness to many of Kenshin's later battles to the point which Yahiko becomes adept at imitating some of Kenshin's Hiten Mitsurugi-ryū (飛天御剣流) techniques, combining them to perform many other powerful sword techniques.
 Yahiko also learns the principles of Kamiya Kasshin-ryū (神谷活心流), which matches Kenshin's ideal of saving lives.
 When Kenshin goes to Kyoto to fight Shishio Makoto who wanted to conquer Japan, Yahiko accompanies Kaoru to find and aid Kenshin.
 While Kenshin goes to have his final fight against Shishio, he stays in Kyoto to defend their base, a hotel named Aoi-ya, from Shishio's forces along with Kaoru and the Oniwabanshū.
 They are successful in doing it, and Yahiko manages to defeat one of Shishio's strongest soldiers, Henya.